 Grant Barnes, aka Grantimus Maximus, aka The Nerdcore Theologian.
+Currently, he is a PhD Candidate at the Graduate Theological Union at Berkeley, California.
 He is a graduate of Perkins School of Theology with a Masters Degree in Divinity.
-He is also a commissioned elder in the United Methodist Church, and Senior Pastor at Hemphill First United Methodist Church and Pineland United Methodist Church.
 He graduated from Texas State University Cum Laude with a Bachelor's degree in English, minor in History.
 He watches way too many movies, reads too many books, listens to too much music, and plays too many video games to ever join the mundane reality people claim is the "Real World."
 He rejects your reality, and replaces it with a vision of what could be, a better one, shaped by his love for God.

 - 26,019 hits

 Category Archives: Uncategorized

 Kindness is a virus.
 Love is contagious.
 Be the example of kindness in your world, and you might have longer reaching effects than you think.
 You might even save a city from itself.
 Continue reading

 Though the scriptures speak of tongues of flame resting on the heads of the faithful, blowing open the doors of faith to people of every nationality and background, I have to wonder: where has that Pentecost power gone?
 And will we ever see it again?
 Rather… will I see it again?
 Continue reading

 Light that we can make is such a fleeting experience.